 The first thing you will need to do is strip the bed and remove the mattress.
 You can prop the mattress against a wall to save some space while you set about dismantling your bed frame.
 Tools you may need include an Allen key, a screwdriver and perhaps a hammer.

-Take note of how the bed was originally put together, and keep all the nuts, bolts, screws and wooden dowels together in a sandwich bag so they don’t get lost and finally label the bag so it is easy to identify.
-Once this is done, your bed will be fairly easy to transport.
+Take note of how the bed was originally put together, and keep all the nuts, bolts, screws and wooden dowels together in a labelled sandwich bag so they don’t get lost.
+Once the bed has been dismantled use tape to secure the parts together and tie the sandwich bag to them.
+Once this is done, your bed will be fairly easy to transport and when it comes to putting it together, everything you'll need will be in one place.

 Cover your mattress in old sheets, blankets or a plastic sheet so that it won’t get marked on its way to your new home.
 If you have a divan bed, tell your removal company prior to your move, as sometimes these can prove difficult to fit down stairs and through doorways.